-Jason Payne-James is a Specialist in Forensic & Legal Medicine (one of the first to be recognised by the UK General Medical Council).
-He is a forensic physician in active clinical practice.
-He is an independent researcher, an author and an editor and initiates, leads or has collaborated in research projects with a number of organisations including the Independent Police Complaints Commission, the Metropolitan Police Service, the Home Office Centre for Applied Science & Technology and the National Injuries Database (part of the National Crime Agency).
+Jason Payne-James is a Specialist in Forensic & Legal Medicine.
+He is an independent forensic physician in active clinical practice.
+He is an independent researcher, an author and an editor and initiates, leads or has collaborated in research projects with a number of organisations including the Independent Office for Police Conduct, the Metropolitan Police Service, the Home Office Centre for Applied Science & Technology and the National Crime Agency.
 He is an advisor to governmental and other agencies in the UK and abroad.
 He is co-author of Faculty of Forensic & Legal Medicine documents related to medication management in custody, management after exposure to Taser® and irritant spray, head injury and choking.
 He is frequently asked to act as an expert witness in a range of settings.
-He is involved in many high profile and sensitive cases.
+He has been involved in many high profile and sensitive cases including miscarriages of justice.
 He provides pro-bono support in a number of cases for individuals and campaigning bodies.

-His forensic and legal medicine interests include complaints against healthcare professionals, healthcare of detainees (prisoners), deaths, harm and near misses in custody, torture, drugs and alcohol, wound and injury interpretation, asphyxia, sexual assault, neglect, non-accidental injury, restraint and use of force injury (including Taser and irritant spray), excited delirium syndrome, police complaints, age estimation and photographic imaging of injury.
-Some examples of research publications and his research background can be found at www.researchgate.net.
+His forensic and legal medicine interests include complaints against healthcare professionals, forensic & legal medicine careers, healthcare of detainees (prisoners), principles of care, deaths, harm and near misses in custody, use of early warning scores, spithoods, torture, drugs and alcohol, wound and injury interpretation, elder abuse, asphyxia, sexual assault, neglect, non-accidental injury, restraint and use of force injury (including Taser and irritant spray), excited delirium syndrome, police complaints, medical examiners, age estimation and photographic imaging of injury.
+Some other examples of research and other academic publications and his research background can be found at www.researchgate.net.